mathematicalmichael/jupyterhub-hashauthenticator/README.md

 ## JupyterHub service

 This package also provides a JupyterHub service which gives administrators a CSV containing all users and their passwords.
 This can be used to generate login information for a group of users or to remind a user of their password.
-In addition to JupyterHub, this service requires the *flask* and *requests* packages.
+In addition to JupyterHub, this service requires the *requests* package.

 It can be enabled through your `jupyterhub_config.py` file: